jordankasper11/apaltobot-nodejs/readme.md

         "name": "Discord Guild Name",
         "guildId": "000000000000000",
         "channelId": "000000000000000",
-        "adminRoleId": "000000000000000",
+        "adminCommands": true,
         "displayFlights": true,
         "displayControllers": true
     }
 ]
 ```

-All properties are required except for `adminRoleId`, which is optional.
-For more information, see the [Environment Variables](environment-variables) section.
+All properties are required except for `adminCommands`, which is optional.

 *Note: The `name` property will be used to generate the file name for JSON file container user data.*